 INTERESTED IN SPONSORING TUGG MAKES BOSTON?
 CONTACT ZOE ANETAKIS AT ZOE@TUGG.ORG.

 It all started nearly ten years ago with twenty young VCs and tech entrepreneurs in a conference room, meeting in support of Year Up, drinking wine that was way above their pay grade.
 A wine connoisseur had posed a challenge to the attendees: find a way to engage both the tech community and social organizations at the same time.
 A beneficiary of YearUp attended, and when he started talking about their work, the room went quiet; the message was that powerful.
 These people got together for a social occasion, but the poignance of this nonprofits's story became the center of attention.

 The attendees at that original gathering wondered, "How can we give the same experience to the broader community?
 A way for the tech community to get to know these incredible nonprofits in a fun, social setting?"
-That's how the Wine Party was born, by putting quality wine, awesome people in the tech community, and up and coming nonprofits in the same room and letting the magic happen.
+That's how the Wine Party was born, by putting small batch wine, awesome people in the tech community, and up and coming nonprofits in the same room and letting the magic happen.